 In general, under Section 382 of the Code, a corporation that undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period) is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
 If we undergo additional ownership changes (some of which changes may be outside our control), our ability to utilize our NOLs could be further limited by Section 382 of the Code.
-The merger resulted in an ownership change under Section 382 of the Code for us, and our pre-merger net operating loss carryforwards and certain other tax attributes will be subject to limitation or elimination.
+The Merger resulted in an ownership change under Section 382 of the Code for us, and our pre-Merger net operating loss carryforwards and certain other tax attributes will be subject to limitation or elimination.
 The net operating loss carryforwards and certain other tax attributes of ours may also be subject to limitations as a result of ownership changes.
 Our NOLs may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs.
-Furthermore, our ability to utilize our NOLs is conditioned upon our attaining profitability and generating U.S. federal taxable income.
+Furthermore, our ability to utilize our NOLs.

 Other than for 2015, we have incurred net losses since our inception, and we anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal taxable income necessary to utilize our NOLs.

-We have material weaknesses in our internal control over financial reporting.
+We have a material weakness in our internal control over financial reporting.
 If one or more material weaknesses persist or if we fail to establish and maintain effective internal control over financial reporting, our ability to accurately report our financial results could be adversely affected.

-Prior to the merger, Private Molecular had limited accounting and financial reporting personnel and other resources with which to address its internal control over financial reporting.
-In connection with the audits of our consolidated financial statements for the years ended December 31, 2015 and 2016 and preparation of interim financial statements for the first quarter of 2017, we and our independent registered public accounting firm identified material weaknesses in our internal controls over financial reporting.
-A material weakness is defined as a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+Prior to the Merger, Private Molecular had limited accounting and financial reporting personnel and other resources with which to address its internal control over financial reporting.
+In connection with the audits of our consolidated financial statements for the years ended December 31, 2015 and 2016 and preparation of interim financial statements for the first quarter of 2017, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting.
+A material weakness is defined as a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.